 On the user side, I do not have any interviews.
 It is, however, expected that SMS, mobile career websites and mobile applications are the most frequently used mobile recruiting technologies.
 In order to receive sound information here, our project assistant, Dipl.-Kff.
 Susanne Niklas, in the area of the acceptance factors of mobile recruiting applications, and compiled a dissertation for this project.

-I would wish that I can not only find jobs, but also apply right away ...
+I would hope that I can not only find jobs, but also apply right away ...

 An interaction - eg in the form of a job application - we have not yet been supported very often.
 In many cases, activation for mobile use (eg through QR codes on print media) is in the foreground.
 But this is already possible for example with the apps of Monster.de or Jobs and Mares of Deutsche Telekom.
 Here we will see more offers in the near future - which are also increasingly networking with social media platforms.